 Now this reconciliation is vital if we want to sew up the fracture in the relationship and move forward in a loving union with that person.
 We do have a choice where sometimes we choose not to mend this fracture.
 When the fracture is not mended there is no reconciliation.
 And in some cases you may have perfectly good reasons for not wanting to mend the relationship.
 That is okay too.
 I once heard forgiveness is part of a three-legged stool of reconciliation, with trust and respect being the other two legs.
 It is understandable and warranted, even from a Christian perspective, of being able to forgive, but still not wanting to be reconciled based on lack of trust and/or respect.

-So moving forward with the responsibility for the seeker, if God exists, then God chose to bring us into being, which implies we are valuable to Him and there is some desire, on His part, of a relationship with us.
+So moving forward with the responsibility for the seeker of truth, if God exists, then God chose to bring us into being, which implies we are valuable to Him and there is some desire, on His part, of a relationship with us.
 How are we to understand this and understand our part in this?

 Do you really know anybody who would say they are a perfect person?
 If not, then the implication is there is a standard of perfection.

 Well, similar to the people we care about on earth that we hurt; we think, say, and do things on our part that fracture our relationship with God.
+We spoke about this in the Got Sin section.
 And nobody is immune to this.
 Romans 3:23 reminds us ‘all have sinned and come short of the glory of God’ (KJV).
 Do you really know anybody who would say they are a perfect person?
 If not, then the implication is there is a standard of perfection.
 I submit this is what we think of when we say God.

 So what is the effect of this fracture in our relationship with God, this rebellion on our part?
 Again the apostle Paul tells us a little further on in Romans 6:23 ‘for the wages of sin is death…’ (KJV).
 So death is what we earned with our rebellion of God.
 But don’t misinterpret this, Paul isn’t telling us we earned physical death, we already had that.
 Paul is talking about spiritual death and separation from God.
 And we know this intuitively in our own life when we don’t seek reconciliation with the person we’ve wronged, or they don’t seek it on their part, the two people will remain separated, the relationship severed.